Picking History, Family Crest & Coats of Arms

 Early Origins of the Picking family

 The surname Picking was first found in Northampton where the family claim descent from Gilo de Pincheni, who lived in the reign of Henry I. He was granted by the monks of St. Lucien in France lands at Wedon.

 Wulfhere, the first Christian king of Mercia, had a palace here, which, after his death, was converted by his daughter Werburgh into a nunnery, of which she became abbess, and which was destroyed by the Danes in the ninth century.

 Ansculfus de Pinchengi was listed in the Domesday Book of 1086 as holding lands in Berkshire.

 Early History of the Picking family

 This web page shows only a small excerpt of our Picking research.
-Another 329 words (24 lines of text) covering the years 1303, 1599 and 1674 are included under the topic Early Picking History in all our PDF Extended History products and printed products wherever possible.
+Another 166 words (12 lines of text) covering the years 1303, 1599 and 1674 are included under the topic Early Picking History in all our PDF Extended History products and printed products wherever possible.

 Picking Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Picking family name include Pinkney, Pinckney, Pinkley, Pinkly, Pinkie and others.

 Early Notables of the Picking family (pre 1700)